ECheynet/dynaRespFD/README.md

 •	dynaRespFD.m : Function that calculates the displacement response spectrum of the bridge

+•	A function VonKarmanSpectrum.m to generate he power spectral density of the velocity flcutuations based on von Karman model.

 •	Two example files Example_1.m and Example_2.m

 •	Two .mat files bridgeModalProperties.mat and DynamicDispl.mat that are used in the  2 examples.